 After ordering another coffee because mine got cold when I fell asleep at Starbucks, we walked to the Dom Cathedral.
 It loomed in front of us, darkened from bomb explosions during World War II (1).
-As we entered, our eyes had to adjust to the dimly lit Cathedral.
-The only light came from the sun through stained glass windows.
+As we entered the Cathedral, our eyes adjusted to the dim surroundings.
+Light from outside trickled in through the massive stained glass, illuminating the wooden pews around us.

 A feeling of solemnity came over me as I made my way to a seat in one of the old, wooden pews.
-The wood slowly creaked as I sat down.
+It slowly creaked as I sat down.
 Only a select few respectful whispers punctuated the otherwise quiet Cathedral.

 “Where do you want to go from here?”
 Kurt asked me.